DaniCea/FactoExpense/README.md

 ### Frontend
 - Add paginaton to the `ExpenseList` component.
 - Improve mobile responsiveness for a better user experience on small screens.
+- Better control over the From / To `ExpenseListFilters` component.
+- Add JSDocs to all classes and methods.
 - Complete unit testing for components, forms, and pages.
 [Example of tested component](./frontend/src/components/forms/NewExpenseForm/NewExpenseForm.test.tsx).

 ### Backend